 Applicants must have completed elective work in their desired field of study beyond the introductory courses required in a standard M.Div. degree.
 Each applicant’s portfolio will be evaluated by a potential faculty supervisor.
 Admission decisions rest totally on the strength of the complete portfolio.
 Those deemed insufficiently prepared will be denied admission.
 Some may be admitted conditionally on the completion of leveling work prior to matriculation in the program.

-Application for admission to the Ph.D. program is made through the Office of Doctoral Programs.
+Application for admission to the Ph.D. program is made through the School of Evangelism and Missions Ph.D Office.
 Applicants must submit the following:

 Applicants must submit all remaining application documents.